pi-cos/MATMPC/README.md

 6. In Simulation.m, choose your integrator, set the prediction horizon and the solver options.
 You may also need to modify the reference type for constant or time-varying reference tracking problems.

+##

 7. In Draw.m, write your own plot functions to display your results.

 8. Run Simulation.m and see the results!

+## Learning-based MATMPC

+The tool allows to use in MATLAB the gpr-pytorch libraries for Gaussian Process Regression, and allows to easily use the obtained GP to improve or define the modelling within the NMPC.
+See documentation for details.